pdw-git/express-k8s-demo/README.md

 Update the .env file with the appropriate environment variables

+export APP_DIR=/folder/containing/application/source
+export NODE_ENV_DEPLOYMENT=npm

-Change mongo uri to mongo://ipa-ddress: as required for your system.
+Change MONGO_URI to mongo://ipa-ddress: as required for your system.
+Change MONGO_PORT as required for your system

 npm install